 Who could have predicted that 2021 would prove to be more memorable than 2020?
 Yet in many ways, it was - and not always for the best reasons.
-Our team at Quickscribe would like to extend our thoughts and best wishes for all those who were impacted by weather-related events this year, including those impacted by the devastating fires this summer and the most recent flooding.
+Our team at Quickscribe would like to extend our thoughts and best wishes for the local government regions that were impacted by weather-related events this year, including those impacted by the devastating fires in the summer and the most recent flooding.